|

 in the Gulag or because of the secret programme of yoga practice

-for cosmonauts he was never allowed to leave the USSR.
+for cosmonauts he was not allowed to leave the USSR.
 Brodov

 received the last invitation to visit the land of the yogis